Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Personality

 Persian cats are known for their mischievous and intelligent personalities.
 They get along well with children, making them perfect house pets.
-These inactive cats need plenty of exercise and playtime to keep them happy, which is why they typically require a lot of space – around 16 sq ft per cat is ideal!
-Siamese cats may be cheaper but don’t compare in terms of personality; Persians are the cat’s meow!
+These inactive cats need plenty of exercise and playtime to keep them happy, so they typically require a lot of space – around 16 sq ft per cat is ideal!
+Siamese cats may be cheaper but don’t compare in personality; Persians are the cat’s meow!

 Training